fastoch/Docker-and-K8s/README.md

 - The first cmd lists running containers
 - The seconde one lists running and stopped containers
 - The third one starts the specified container
+- The fourth one stops the specified running container
+- the last one removes the specified containers from the Docker host (it doesn't remove the images)

 ## imageName vs containerName